 - tropical oils

-If you have high cholesterol and act to reduce it, your risk of heart disease and stroke will most likely decrease.
-Lifestyle steps that help reduce cholesterol also support your overall health.
+If you have high cholesterol and you take steps to reduce it, your risk of heart disease and stroke will most likely decrease.
+Lifestyle changes that help reduce cholesterol also support your overall health.

 You’re never too young to start thinking about preventing high cholesterol.
-Eating a healthy diet is an important first step.
+Eating a balanced, nutritious diet is an important first step.
 Here are some changes you can make today:

-- Swap traditional pasta with whole wheat pasta, and white rice with brown rice.
+- Swap traditional pasta with whole wheat pasta, and swap white rice with brown rice.

 - Eat more fish.
-Aim for at least two servings of fish a week.
+Aim for at least two servings of fish per week.

 - Swap soda or fruit juice with seltzer water or plain water flavored with fresh fruit slices.